ax0n-pr1me/GEM-Lab-Workshop/README.md

 Download the Git repo by selecting the __"Clone or Download"__ button and choosing __.zip__ or use this [__link__](https://github.com/c0ba1t/GEM-Lab-Workshop/archive/master.zip)

+Everything you need is available on the GitHub repository so the zip file is sufficient.

-If possible, download everything at the __UNM Gem Lab Data link__, if bandwidth is a limiting factor, Everything you need is available on this page
+If possible, download everything at the __UNM Gem Lab Data link__

 ### Install Agisoft